Randy Orton: World Heavyweight Championship reigns (2010–2013)

 After The Legacy disbanded, Orton spent most part of the year in World Title feuds.
-He unsuccessfully challenged Jack Swagger for the World Heavyweight Championship at Extreme Rules in April.
-At Fatal 4-Way in June, Orton competed in a fatal four-way WWE Championship match involving champion Cena, Edge, and Sheamus, who won the title after interference from The Nexus.
-On July 18 at Money in the Bank, Orton competed in a Money in the Bank ladder match for a WWE Championship contract, which was won by The Miz and, at SummerSlam, he faced the WWE Champion Sheamus in a match that ended in a disqualification, giving Orton the win, but not the title.
+He unsuccessfully challenged Jack Swagger for the World Heavyweight Championship at Extreme Rules on April 25.
+At Fatal 4-Way on June 20, Orton competed in a fatal four-way WWE Championship match involving champion Cena, Edge, and Sheamus, who won the title after interference from The Nexus.
+On July 18 at Money in the Bank, Orton competed in a Money in the Bank ladder match for a WWE Championship contract, which was won by The Miz and, at SummerSlam on August 15, he faced the WWE Champion Sheamus in a match that ended in a disqualification, giving Orton the win, but not the title.
 Immediately afterward, Orton hit Sheamus with the chair and an RKO onto the broadcast table.

-At Night of Champions, Orton won the WWE Championship in a six-pack challenge elimination match.
-After successfully defending the title against Sheamus in a Hell in a Cell match at Hell in a Cell, He feuded with Wade Barrett, who was blackmailing Cena to help him capture the title.
-Orton retained the title against him at Bragging Rights and Survivor Series.
-However, on the November 22 episode of Raw, after Orton defeated Barrett again in a title match, he lost the championship against The Miz when he cashed his Money in the Bank contract.
-Orton received his rematch against The Miz in a tables match at TLC: Tables, Ladders & Chairs and the Royal Rumble, but he lost both matches.
+At Night of Champions on September 19, Orton won the WWE Championship in a six-pack challenge elimination match.
+After successfully defending the title against Sheamus in a Hell in a Cell match at Hell in a Cell on October 3, he feuded with Wade Barrett, who was blackmailing John Cena to help him capture the title.
+Orton retained the title against him at Bragging Rights on October 24 and Survivor Series on November 21.
+However, on the November 22 episode of Raw, after Orton defeated Barrett again in a title match, he lost the championship to The Miz when he cashed his Money in the Bank contract.
+Orton received his rematch against The Miz in a tables match at TLC: Tables, Ladders & Chairs on December 19 and the Royal Rumble on January 30, 2011, but he lost both matches.

-The next month at Elimination Chamber, Orton failed to win a WWE Championship number one contender Elimination Chamber match after being eliminated by CM Punk.
+The next month at Elimination Chamber on February 20, Orton failed to win a WWE Championship number one contender Elimination Chamber match after being eliminated by CM Punk.
 Over the next three weeks, Orton punted and injured all members of The New Nexus, Michael McGillicutty, David Otunga and Mason Ryan.
-At WrestleMania XXVII, Orton defeated Punk after a mid-air RKO.
-Two weeks later in the 2011 WWE draft, Orton was drafted to the SmackDown brand and later beat Punk in a Last Man Standing Match at Extreme Rules, ending his feud with The New Nexus.
+At WrestleMania XXVII on April 3, Orton defeated Punk after a mid-air RKO.
+Three weeks later in the 2011 WWE draft, Orton was drafted to the SmackDown brand and later beat Punk in a Last Man Standing Match at Extreme Rules on May 1, ending his feud with The New Nexus.